-\begin{itemize} \item The $h_{125}$ higgs must have branching ratios (BR) very similar to the ones predicted by the SM.
+\begin{itemize} \item The $h_{125}$ Higgs must have branching ratios (BR) very similar to those predicted by the SM.
 If $2m_b<m_\phi<m_h/2\sim 62\GeV$, unless the $h\phi\phi$ coupling is negligibly small for some reason, one would get a considerable BR $h_{125}\rightarrow \phi\phi$, with $\phi$ decaying mostly to $b\bar{b}$ and $\tau^+\tau^-$.
-The observed decays of $h_{125}$ therefore place strong constraints on the existence of additional scalars in this mass range.
-Additionally, $h_{125}$ decays through intermediate scalars have been explicitly searched for \citep{CMS:2022xxa}, with null results. \item The previous mass range can be extended to slightly larger masses, namely up to around 75 GeV, by considering the additional 3 body decay $h\rightarrow \phi\phi^*$.
+The observed decays of the $h_{125}$ therefore place strong constraints on the existence of additional scalars in this mass range.
+Additionally, $h_{125}$ decays through intermediate scalars have been explicitly searched for \citep{CMS:2022xxa}, with null results.

+\item The previous mass range can be extended to slightly larger masses, namely up to around 75 GeV, by considering the additional 3 body decay $h_{125}\rightarrow \phi\phi^*$.
 As $m_\phi$ grows, this decay channel becomes more and more off-shell and therefore small.
-While the exact limits depends on the $h\phi\phi$ coupling, overall we can expect the mass range $10\GeV<m_\phi\lesssim75\GeV$ to be tightly constrained, both for scalars and pseudoscalars.
+While the exact limits depend on the $h\phi\phi$ coupling, overall we can expect the mass range $10\GeV<m_\phi\lesssim75\GeV$ to be tightly constrained, both for scalars and pseudoscalars.

-\item On the other hand, if $m_\phi>2m_t\sim 340\GeV$, given that the additional scalars' couplings to SM fermions are expected to be proportional to the fermion masses, strong constraints from $t\bar{t}$ resonance search would apply.
+\item On the other hand, if $m_\phi>2m_t\sim 340\GeV$, given that the additional scalars' couplings to SM fermions are expected to be proportional to the fermion masses, strong constraints from $t\bar{t}$ resonance searches would apply.
 Again, this limit holds both for scalars and pseudoscalars.